erikpukinskis/codedocs/README.md

 Things that will probably happen:

 - [x] Search
+- [ ] Render function has mock.callback argument
+- [ ] Allow empty props if the render function props type only has optional props
+  - I don't remember what this means.
+Why would a render function have a props type or optional props?
 - [ ] When Site Sections can't be shown, include them in the left nav
 - [ ] Add a 2nd breakpoint where we can have the menu trigger and the search bar
 - [ ] Code samples